The Three-Bridges Design for Learning

 I had discovered personalized learning.

 But it was about more than just having kids work on personalized content.
 The kids were getting the support they needed to grow.
-Not only was I finding out about students’ weaknesses in math I had the insights I needed to start addressing issues.
+Not only was I finding out about students’ weaknesses in math, but I had the insights I needed to start addressing issues.

 The amazing part was this: by turning over some of my class time to personalized learning, and having some students work on problems that were below grade level…eventually those same students could handle the grade-level content.